Chart Color Schemes

 Population

-Population growth drivers in Alexandra are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Alexandra are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Alexandra's population was 6,828 as of the 2021 Census.
-By Nov 2025, it had increased to around 6,887, a rise of 59 people (0.9%).
-This increase is inferred from an estimated resident population of 6,860 in June 2024 and 31 validated new addresses since the Census date.
-The population density was 3.3 persons per square kilometer by Nov 2025.
-Interstate migration contributed approximately 54.0% of overall population gains during recent periods.
+Alexandra's population, as per AreaSearch's analysis, was approximately 6887 as of November 2025.
+This figure represents an increase of 59 people, a 0.9% rise from the 2021 Census which reported a population of 6828.
+The change is inferred from the estimated resident population of 6860 in June 2024 and an additional 31 validated new addresses since the Census date.
+This results in a population density ratio of 3.3 persons per square kilometer.
+Population growth was primarily driven by interstate migration, contributing around 54% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation to SA2 levels.
+For areas not covered, they utilise the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, a population increase of 1,758 persons is forecast, reflecting a total increase of 25.1% over the 17-year period.
+By 2041, the area is projected to increase by 1758 persons based on the latest annual ERP population numbers, reflecting a total increase of 25.1% over the 17-year period.

 Frequently Asked Questions - Population